Find a local pick your own farm here!

 1523 Stopper Road, Williamsport, PA 17702.
 Phone: 570-745-3168.
 Email: sidehillorchard@gmail.com.
 Open: Please call for dates/hours.
 Directions: Click here for a map and directions.
 Payment: Cash, Check.

-• Tom Styer Farm Market - beans, peas, pumpkins, strawberries, tomatoes, farm market, farm animals, school tours
+• Tom Styer Farm Market - 2025 assumed permanently closed, beans, peas, pumpkins, strawberries, tomatoes, farm market, farm animals, school tours

 Potter County